 The control box is powered by one 9V alkaline battery.
 Be careful when replacing the battery to avoid damage to the battery connectors.
 To insert the battery, remove the control box from the simulator by pulling on the black ribbon extending out of the back of the box.
 With the control box removed, find the battery compartment door located on the back of the control box.
 With your thumb, press down and up to remove door.
 Install the battery, making sure that the battery replacement ribbon is placed into the compartment.
 Replace the battery door and reinsert the control box into the simulator.
 When placing the control box in the simulator, be sure that the ribbon tab is at the head end and is extending out of the simulator.
 This will allow for easy removal in the future.
 After installing a new battery, you will see that the tamper/panic indicator light is flashing.
 When the control box is reinserted into the simulator, insert the teacher reset key into the slot at the bottom of the control box to stop the light and reset the unit.
 We recommend removing the battery for storage.

 The control box must be in the simulator in order for the control box to function.

-Before Giving the Ready-or-Not Tot[®] to a Student
+Before Giving the Ready-or-Not Tot® to a Student

 - Insert a fresh or fully charged battery in the control box and install the box in the simulator.
 NOTE: Even rechargeable batteries lose their ability to hold a charge after awhile.
-It is strongly recommended that a high-quality lithium battery is placed in the unit at the beginning of every session (an alkaline battery can also last up to 48 hours).
+It is strongly recommended that a high-quality alkaline battery (or a fully charged battery if using a rechargeable battery) is placed in the unit at the beginning of every session.
 The battery life is dependent on how long the baby cries during each session.
 This depends on the student's attentiveness during the session.
 If a student puts the baby in another room and doesn't hear it cry for a period of time, the strength of the battery is depleted, thus potentially ending the session or causing the tamper light to come on. - 2.
-Insert the demo key to make sure the control box recognizes key insertion. - 3.
+Insert the self-test or demo key to make sure the control box recognizes key insertion. - 3.
 Insert any program key.
 After baby coos, place the baby on its stomach.
 The baby should cry within 10 seconds.
 This will ensure that the abuse feature is responding. - 4.
 If all of these functions work, the control box is functioning properly.
-When a program is running, the lights on the control box will blink once every 30 seconds.
-If you don't see any lights, there is no program running.